janl/mustache.js/README.md

 $ npm run build
 ```

-The command line tool is basically a wrapper around `Mustache.render` so you get all the aformentioned features.
+The command line tool is basically a wrapper around `Mustache.render` so you get all the aforementioned features.

 ## Testing